TosbackCgusBridge-Bot/CGUs-versions/Southwest/Privacy Policy.md

 Subscribe

 **In A Nutshell™ News &.
 Promotions E-mail**
-Monthly newsletter-style e-mail featuring announcements, upcoming promotions, events, contests, new products, and partner offers
+An e-mail featuring announcements, upcoming promotions, events, contests, new products, and partner offers
 Subscribe

 **Rapid Rewards® E-mail Updates**
 Rapid Rewards news and offers for Members only
 Subscribe | Unsubscribe

-**Rapid Rewards® Reports
+**Rapid Rewards Reports
-**Monthly report containing Rapid Rewards® account balance information, news, promotions and offers for Members only
+**Monthly report containing Rapid Rewards account balance information, news, promotions and offers for Members only
 Subscribe | Unsubscribe

 Other E-mail Communication

 **SWABIZ® Corporate Travel Manager E-mail Updates
-**News related to SWABIZ®, Southwest's Business Travel website. for registered Corporate Travel Managers only
+**News related to SWABIZ, Southwest's Business Travel website. for registered Corporate Travel Managers only
-Contact Your Area Marketing Manager to Subscribe or Unsubscribe
+Contact Your Area Marketing Manager to Subscribe or Unsubscribe.

 **SWAMedia and Investor Relations E-mail Alerts
 **Southwest Airlines news releases and investor information